Peter V. Baugher

 Mr. Baugher has represented clients in matters involving breach of contract and fraud, commercial banking, securities fraud and insider trading, corporate control and intra-corporate disputes, patent and trademark infringement, trade secrets, employee non-compete and confidentiality agreements, data theft, antitrust, class action, and product liability claims.
 His clients have included AK Steel Corporation, DeVry, The Fairchild Corporation, Credit Suisse First Boston, Barnes & Noble, The Northern Trust Bank, Household International, Ashley Furniture Industries, Inc., Comdisco, First City-Houston, Texas, and law firms on professional liability.

 Mr. Baugher chairs U.S. Senator Mark Kirk’s Judicial Advisory Board charged with screening Illinois federal judicial candidates for the Senator's recommendation.
 He is President of the Chicago International Dispute Resolution Association and was principal drafter of Illinois’ International Commercial Arbitration Act.
-He arbitrates business disputes for the American Arbitration Association and the Financial Industry Regulatory Authority, as well as independently.
+He arbitrates business disputes for the American Arbitration Association and the Financial Industry Regulatory Authority, as well as independently, and has recently been appointed to the Hong Kong International Arbitration Centre's Panel of Arbitrators.
 Mr. Baugher chaired both the Chicago Bar Association’s Federal Civil Practice Committee and its International and Foreign Law Committee, is a member of the American Law Institute and the American Bar Association, and served on the Seventh Circuit Bar Association's American Jury Project Commission.
 He is a member of the Illinois Bar and the Trial Bar of the U.S. District Court for the Northern District of Illinois, and is admitted to practice before the U.S. Supreme Court.

 Mr. Baugher lectures frequently on litigation topics to bar groups and industry associations.
 He serves as a director of the Grant Park Music Festival, and was for many years a director of the Illinois Humanities Council and the Sabre Foundation, a leading international book donation organization.
 He received the Arnold Berlin Award for Service to Princeton University.
 A statewide survey published in Chicago Magazine has twice ranked Mr. Baugher one of the top ten attorneys in Illinois and he is routinely listed in professional polls as one of the state's foremost business litigators and arbitrators.